mkrul/pet-registry/project.md

 - Clear all related states when removing form field values
 - Use functional state updates when new state depends on previous state
 - Handle dependent field updates atomically to maintain data consistency
+- Use vi.fn() from Vitest instead of jest.fn() for mocking
+- Mock Redux hooks consistently across test files
+- Test both success and error paths in async operations
+- Use waitFor to handle async state updates in tests
+- Use proper Vitest Mock type for better type safety in tests
+- Type mock store properly to avoid using 'any'
+- Import type definitions separately for better code organization
+- Test files must contain actual test implementations to be recognized by Vitest
+- Use proper typing for mock store to ensure type safety in tests
+- Implement both success and error paths in async operation tests